LJ1319/redberryinternship-task-manager/README.md

 ```

 ### Development
-You can run Laravel's built-in development server by executing:
+You can run built-in Laravel development server by executing:
 ```sh
 php artisan serve
 ```